Lupus590/CARPG_-_An_RPG_Engine/notes/combat.md

 spend EP to refill AP points

-EP recharges slowly over time, it is unlikely that players will run out of EP, but tireing your enimy is a valid tatic
+EP recharges slowly over time, it is unlikely that players will run out of EP, but tiring your enemy is a valid tactic